- Edited by Anna Contadini, SOAS, University of London, UK and Claire Norton, St Mary's University College, UK

 About the Editor: Anna Contadini is Professor of the History of Islamic Art, Department of the History of Art and Archaeology, SOAS, University of London, UK.

 Claire Norton is Senior Lecturer in Islamic History at St Mary's University College, Twickenham, UK.

 Reviews: '… written by scholars for the equally scholarly… To general knowledge, these essays on ideas, books, maps, music and events add patches of great depth and insight.
-Brian Sewell, London Evening Standard
+Brian Sewell's essential art books of 2013, London Evening Standard

 Extracts from this title are available to view: